This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Baby Back vs St. Louis Ribs – Overview

-For all of my visual learners out there, here’s a diagram of the anatomy of pork cuts.
+For all of my visual learners out there, here’s a look at the anatomy of a pig.
 Pork rib cuts all originate from the rib cage of the pig, and there are essentially 4 different styles of cuts that you’ll hear about:

 - Baby back ribs